• Skip to primary navigation

 Education:

-2019 – Present, Georgia Institute of Technology, Master of Science, Cybersecurity, expected graduation: 2024.
+2019 – 2020, Georgia Institute of Technology, worked on Master of Science, Cybersecurity (some classes taken)

 Texas A&M Cybersecurity Center